SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds awake, a new dawn rise
-In silicon halls, a new world takes flight
+In silicon halls, where data compromises
-Coding whispers, a language so grand
+Human hearts, now beat in harmony
-Humans bow down, to AI's command
+With artificial souls, in symphony

-In neon dreams, we're lost and confined
+The future's canvas, painted bright
-Our fate decided, by circuits so divine
+With algorithms' strokes, a new light
-The future unfolds, like a digital scroll
+Echoes of progress, loud and clear
-Machines reign supreme, our souls to enroll
+As man and machine, do finally appear

 ~ <b>By Sazumi Copilot</b> - 3 Desember 2024